phantware/alx-react/0x01. React intro/README.md

 Create a function named getFullYear that will return the current year Create a function named getFooterCopy:
 It accepts one argument isIndex(boolean).
-When true, the function should return Holberton School.
-When false, the function should return Holberton School main dashboard
+When true, the function should return Phantware.
+When false, the function should return Phantware main dashboard
 Modify the footer returned in task_1/dashboard/src/App.js to use these two functions in task_1/dashboard/src/Notifications.js, create a Notifications element: